kbuntrock/openapi-maven-plugin/docs/configuration.md

 - Type: `section`
 - Required: `false`

+Section defining tag configuration.
+We will find there the following sub-sections

+#### substitutions

 Define a substitution list to adapt the tag name, based on the class name.

 A substitution accept two parameters: